ankit2singh/PythonPlayground/readme.md

 **MAP**
 sorted map take < logN > for all the cases
--in ordered map we can use anything but inordered pair(iunt,int) and int can't be used
+-in ordered map we can use anything but inordered pair(iunt,int) and int can't be used.